-Formerly known as Harold J. Toso Pavilion, a two-year reconstruction effort from April 2000 to June 2002 transformed Leavey, which has a capacity of 4,700, into a one-of-a-kind facility for more than 300 Bronco student-athletes.
+Formerly known as Harold J. Toso Pavilion, a two-year reconstruction effort from April 2000 to June 2002 transformed Leavey, which has a capacity of 4,700, into a one-of-a-kind facility for more than 400 Bronco student-athletes.
 Its capacity is 4,500.
 The two phases of construction totaled almost $26 million and included a new roof surrounded by spectacular 23-foot glass walls, a new floor, new bleachers and a new suspended scoreboard during the first phase, while the second phase was highlighted by a complete reconstruction of the east side of the building, creating athletic department offices, a weight room, an academic center, team rooms, a video control room, new upper level seating and a suite that overlooks the court-a 43,000-square-foot addition spanning four stories of the University's 28-year-old sports complex.
-A third phase to complete the west side is currently in planning stages.
 The arena officially opened for men's basketball competition in front of a packed house against Fresno State on Dec.
 13, 2000.
 The women's basketball team played their first game in the new arena on Dec.
 27, 2000 against the University of Maryland.